MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-credentials.md

 4. Select **OK** to return to the **Discovery Criteria** page and continue with the wizard.

-### To set an unprivileged credential with elevation by using a password
+### Set an unprivileged credential with elevation by using a password

 1. On the **Credential Settings** page, select the **Default Credentials** tab, and then select the **Password** option.